torvalds/linux/Documentation/arch/powerpc/papr_hcalls.rst

-To make such hcalls the guest need to set *continue-token == 0* for the initial call and use the hypervisor returned value of *continue-token* for each subsequent hcall until hypervisor returns a non *H_CONTINUE* return value.
+To make such hcalls the guest need to set *continue-token == 0* for the initial call and use the hypervisor returned value of *continue-token* for each subsequent hcall until hypervisor returns a analn *H_CONTINUE* return value.

 HCALL Op-codes